-MPD CURRENT STATUS: MPD utilizes the seven principles of handling crowds and demonstrations known as the "Madison Method."
+UPDATE: MPD utilizes the seven principles of handling crowds and demonstrations known as the "Madison Method."
 MPD employs a "soft approach" whenever possible.
 "First and foremost, members of the Madison Police Department are trained to use restraint in the use of force; we protect people first and property second."
 Our officers treat all people with dignity and respect.
 Our goal while managing large events is to maintain order; our officers are trained to respond with only the amount of force necessary to accomplish this goal.

 MPD readily recognizes that the size and scope of many events exceed our resource capacity and require support from adjacent law enforcement agencies.
 MPD has taken the lead in training with partner law enforcement agencies at the State, County and local levels, and applied a reasonably measured philosophical approach to managing crowds with an emphasis on the preservation of the rights protected under the First Amendment.
-See SOP: Demonstrations and Assemblies (02/25/2015).
+See SOP: Demonstrations and Assemblies.

-The MPD Special Events Team (SET) trains annually.
-SET attend numerous major events throughout the year.
-All events are debriefed and operational plans are improved to reflect best practices.
+The entire MPD Special Events Team (SET) trains bi-annually.
+Individual specialized units of SET train more frequently.
+SET responds to dozens of protests, demonstrations, rallies, and other major events annually.
+All events are debriefed and operational plans are continuously reviewed and improved to reflect best practices.

-Law enforcement agency policies should address procedures for implementing a layered response to mass demonstrations that prioritize deescalation and a guardian mindset.
+Law enforcement agency policies should address procedures for implementing a layered response to mass demonstrations that prioritize deescalation and a quardian mindset.

-MPD NEXT STEPS: Continue current practice, refer to current status notes.
+MPD NEXT STEPS: Continue current practice.